Biden to warn Putin of economic consequences of Ukraine invasion, says official | Politics

 The U.S. official said it was still unclear whether Putin had made a final decision to launch an invasion.
 The United States does not seek conflict with Russia but when necessary will impose meaningful consequences for harmful actions, the official added.

 Russia has said it can move troops around on Russian territory as it sees fit and that they pose no external threat.
-Ukraine's ties with Russia collapsed in 2014 after Moscow-backed forces seized territory in eastern Ukraine that Kyiv wants back.
+Ukraine's ties with Russia collapsed in 2014 after Moscow-backed forces seized Ukraine's Crimean Peninsula, which Kyiv wants back.
 Kyiv says some 14,000 people have been killed in fighting since then.

 Since the latest crisis started, Moscow has set out demands for legally binding security guarantees from the West that NATO will not admit Ukraine as a member or deploy missile systems there to target Russia.